ibuioli/ngOpenLayers/README.md

 # NgOpenLayers

-Simple component for integrate OpenLayers to Angular project
+Module for integrate OpenLayers to Angular project with Components

 ## How use it?